-I started this blog originally to keep up with far-flung sewing friends, but it's become my most successful attempt at keeping a journal I've ever managed.
+Originally, the blog was a way to keep up with far-flung sewing friends, but it's become my most successful attempt at keeping a journal.

 But enough about me.
 Let's talk about me.
-Lifelong crafter.
-Just about literally.
-I've always made things; what those things were depended on my age, where I was in life and what supplies were at hand.
+Lifelong maker of things, whether it involved words, fabric, glue, glitter...
+I've always made things; what those things were depended on my age, where I was in life and what supplies or inspiration were at hand.
 Trust me, at around age 9, Elmer's Glue was my best friend.
 You could mix that stuff with anything and make something.

-My first love, though, has always been fabric.
-First doll clothes, then wonky clothes for me (who needed to read those pattern instructions?), then home dec items for my apartments and finally my house, then back to garment sewing for myself and my husband, and then sewing for others - clothing, gift items, accessories . . . pretty much anything, really.
+My first loves have always been words and fabric.
+Clunky handwritten stories, acted out by my Barbies.
+Appropriate costuming for said Barbies.
+Wonky clothes for me (who needed to read those pattern instructions?), then home dec items for my apartments and finally my house, then back to garment sewing for myself and my husband, and then sewing for others - clothing, accessories . . . pretty much anything, really.
 There are three constants in my life: books, cats and sewing machines.

-I have a vintage Etsy shop (mostly clearing out the detritus of decades of female packrat relatives), and my handmade shop is open under my own name, Karen Heenan, Useful & Beautiful Handmade.
-I hope to see you there sometime, and here on the blog often.
+I have a vintage Etsy shop (mostly clearing out the detritus of decades of female packrat relatives), and my handmade shop carries my upcycled creations.
+(Saving the world one stuffed animal at a time, that's me).

 I love comments; even if I don't always manage to respond, I read every one.
-If there's a specific question you have, or something you want to say, you can always email me directly at karen6790 @ msn .com (obviously without all the extra spaces).
+If there's a specific question you have, or something you want to say, you can always email me directly at email@example.com, or message me through my author Facebook page.